 6. HOW WE STORE AND PROTECT YOUR INFORMATION

-For individuals based in the EU, we store personal data for as long as necessary to fulfill the purposes for which we collect the data (see above under "WHAT INFORMATION DO WE COLLECT AND FOR WHAT PURPOSE?"), except if required otherwise by law.
+For individuals based in the EU, we store personal data for as long as necessary to fulfill the purposes for which we collect the data (see above under "What Information Do We Collect And For What Purpose?") and in accordance with our legal obligations and legitimate business interest, except if required otherwise by law.

 7. CHILDREN’S PRIVACY